fig-wealth/prisma-dm/README.md

    - Always wrap your logic in a transaction to ensure atomic operations.
    - If the post script fails, you must manually reapply it after resolving the issue.
+   - To simplify manual reapplication you can use the `run:postscript` command.

    After completing this step, your directory structure should look like this: